ArthurClemens/polythene/packages/polythene-theme/README.md

 ### Styling components with variables

-The style of a component can be set using this pattern:
+A component can be given an extra style using this pattern:

 ~~~javascript
 component.theme(className, vars)
 ~~~

-Where `vars` is a subset of the component's theme variables.
+Use a sufficiently unique class name to not clash with other components. `vars` is a subset of the component's theme variables.

 For example, to create large icons for the component with class "app-icon", we write:

 ~~~javascript
 // app.js